raybetter/varanus/NOTES.md

       the parse object is not protected.
     - For now, decide to trust the process with the private key loaded from the file

+Walker
+  - implement a recursive, depth-first walk down an object tree (e.g. walking items in maps and lists and fields of structs).
+  - the walk can be implmented as mutable (expect to modify the needle objects in the callback) or immutable (read only).
+  - the walk call accepts a `reflect.Type` type definition that can be an interface or a concrete type.
+For a
+  - the call to the walk provides a callback function that has a `needle interface{}` argument that should be cast to a `*NeedleType` (for the mutable walk) or a `NeedleType`
+  - tried creating a generic function that would do the type casting, but couldn't find a way to pass an interface argument -- the generic type inference fails.
+So just keep them as `interface{}` types.
+  - use the walker to streamline the implementation of validation and sealing in the config management.

 References:

 - crypto